President Uhuru relative got millions from NYS diesel deal

-Paul Gathecha Muhoho company, Petrokenya Oil Company Limited, made Sh68 million this year for supplying diesel to NYS.
+Paul Gathecha Muhoho's company, Petrokenya Oil Company Limited, made Sh68 million this year for supplying diesel to NYS.

 Petrokenya was eventually paid Sh68 million following the protracted court battle which led to attachment of Horizon Limited's property.